bigtheophilus/PROJECTS/cloudwatch_practics/readme.md

 ### STEP3 PROVISIONED EC2

-after provision the ec2 first i updated the machine, then installed unzip as the file for the cloudwatch agent to be installed in the machine is a ziped file.

-then ran the script and then start the agent and confirm its running .
+after provision the ec2 first i updated the machine, then installed unzip as the file for the cloudwatch agent to be installed in the machine is a ziped file. the role is attached to the EC2 and this help to give permission for the cloudwatch to monitor the EC2 resource. then ran the script and then start the agent and confirm its running .

+`sudo apt update`

+`sudo apt install unzip`

+`sudo nano script.sh`

+sudo chmod +x script.sh

+`./script.sh`

+`sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a start`

+`sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status`

 ![alt text](screenshoots_project/instance_lauched13.png)
 ![alt text](screenshoots_project/lauching_instance.png)
 ![alt text](screenshoots_project/attaching_ec2_role_created14.png)